Happy Asian Pacific American Heritage Month!

 Sally told me that she wished she could still speak Farsi.
 She said that she lost it even though she spoke it well when she was little.
 She wished that she could still talk with her grandmother in Farsi but she was no longer able to do that.
 I felt the emotion in her voice.
 She continued and said, “I wish my mother had insisted on only speaking Farsi to me when I replied to her in English…”

 You will keep speaking Chinese to your kids.
-It is going to be hard but you will keep doing it….” she said.
-I still remember that conversation vividly, and it has helped me over the years.
+It’ll be hard but you will keep doing it….” she said.
+I still remember that conversation vividly, which has helped me over the years.

 I still speak Chinese to my kids.
-They are teenagers now.
-We have encountered the tsunami of the community language (English, Spanish, French, or Russian), and we rode on a surfboard of Chinese!
+However, the role has reversed – they will remind me to speak Chinese if I start speaking English.
+Both of them are in college now.
+On the journey of keeping their heritage culture and language active, we encountered the tsunami of the community language (English, Spanish, French, or Russian), and we rode on a surfboard of Chinese!
 Yes, we tumbled from time to time.
 And, we got up.
 We tried again.
-We laugh together and we are fine.
+We had tears, got frustrated, but more importantly – we laughed together!
+And we are fine.

 Speaking Your Heritage Language